Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Projective Reps and 2 group cohomology

-.
-For a projective Rep of $G$, an element $g\in G$ is represented by $\rho(g)$ if $g$ is a unitary element and is represented by $\rho(g)K$ if $g$ is anti-unitary, where $K$ is the complex-conjugate operator satisfying $KU=U^*K$ with $U$ an arbitrary matrix and $U^*$ its complex conjugation.
+For a projective Rep of a finite group $G$, an element $g\in G$ is represented by $\rho(g)$ if $g$ is a unitary element and is represented by $\rho(g)K$ if $g$ is anti-unitary, where $K$ is the complex-conjugate operator satisfying $KU=U^*K$ with $U$ an arbitrary matrix and $U^*$ its complex conjugation.